Generic Name: pentazocine hydrochloride and naloxone hydrochloride

 Opioid antagonists should not be administered in the absence of clinically significant respiratory or circulatory depression secondary to pentazocine overdose.

 In an individual physically dependent on opioids, administration of the recommended usual dosage of the antagonist will precipitate an acute withdrawal syndrome.
 The severity of the withdrawal symptoms experienced will depend on the degree of physical dependence and the dose of the antagonist administered.
 If a decision is made to treat serious respiratory depression in the physically dependent patient, administration of the antagonist should be begun with care and by titration with smaller than usual doses of the antagonist.

 Pentazocine Naloxone Dosage and Administration

-The usual initial adult dose is 1 tablet every three or four hours.
+Initiate treatment with pentazocine hydrochloride and naloxone hydrochloride tablets, USP in a dosing range of 1 tablet every three to four hours.
 This may be increased to 2 tablets when needed.
 Total daily dosage should not exceed 12 tablets.